ovh/docs/pages/web/hosting/cms_manual_installation_wordpress/guide.en-ca.md

 ## Typical error: site under construction
 You have set up your files on FTP, however the "site under construction" page is still displayed.

-When your hosting system was installed, OVH set up a "waiting" page while you were uploading files to your site.
+When your hosting system was installed, OVHcloud set up a "waiting" page while you were uploading files to your site.

-If you only drop your own files into the "www" folder and do not delete the OVH content first, then you may encounter this problem.
+If you only drop your own files into the "www" folder and do not delete the OVHcloud content first, then you may encounter this problem.

-To correct/fix this issue, you will need to remove or rename the "index.html" file that was created by OVH.
+To correct/fix this issue, you will need to remove or rename the "index.html" file that was created by OVHcloud.

 It may be useful to simply just rename the file so that you can re-enable it at any time, and use it as your own "waiting" page.